 You’re either part of the solution or part of the problem

-Companies like SAP, Epicor and Microsoft offer their customers a template management approach which allows customers with multi-site installations to efficiently manage their business processes across geographies.
+Companies like SAP, Epicor, and Microsoft offer their customers a template management approach that allows customers with multi-site installations to efficiently manage their business processes across geographies.
 This global rollout approach is growing in popularity and I’m here to tell you why.

 Organizations that operate globally will find that individual sites tend to operate as individual subsidiaries.
 It is not uncommon to run into problems when you have ERP solutions running in silos for each entity.
 Imagine the same function across all entities running differently?